Seattle Bucket List: 75 Things to Do in the Emerald City

 MoPOP (Museum of Popular Culture) is located just steps from both the famous Chihuly Garden and Glass (see below) and the Space Needle.
 Seriously, it will only take you about three minutes to walk there from there.

 Designed by uber famous architect Frank Gehry, the museum formerly known as the Experience Music Project (see what I did there?) offers exhibitions and educational programs dedicated to exploring your inner creativity and contemporary pop culture.
+I recommend that you purchase your tickets in advance if you can.

 Detail of Museum of Pop Culture Facade in Seattle